Finance

 Kevin Mo on Managing Carrying Costs

-When MK Group co-founder Kevin Mo (DRE# 02127623) underwrites a purchase with a client, he builds a 5-year carrying-cost table rather than anchoring on the monthly payment.
+When MK Group founder Kevin Mo (DRE# 02127623) underwrites a purchase with a client, he builds a 5-year carrying-cost table rather than anchoring on the monthly payment.
 His framing: the mortgage is only 60–70% of true carrying cost, and the remaining 30–40% is what most buyers discover after move-in.
 A few of his operational notes follow.

 First, property tax has to be looked up city by city.
 Santa Clara County and San Mateo County run different effective rates, and Mello-Roos varies by community — newer master-planned subdivisions can carry an extra 0.3–0.5% over older neighborhoods.